zeroheight/library-styles-sync/README.md

 # Library Styles Sync
 ## Overview
-Sync shared text and layer styles from a Sketch Library to the current document
+sync shared text and layer styles from a Sketch Libary into the current document.

+### Which Libraries does it sync from?
+* It syncs styles from any libraries that you've inserted a symbol from

+### How does it match styles?
+* By name
+  * if the style doesn't exist, it's created
+  * if it does exist, it's overwritten

+### Does sync work both ways?
+No, sync is only one-way, and any changes to your documents shared styles will get overwritten next time you run the plugin.

 ## Installation
 **[Download](https://api.sketchpacks.com/v1/plugins/com.zeroheight.library-styles-sync/download)**, unzip and double click the `.sketchplugin`